siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 The analogy comes straight from physics and the concept of electromagnetic energy.
 In physics, when describing waves, energy is proportional to the square of the amplitude.
-In ultrareal language, energy is the outer value, and amplitude is the inner value:
+In ultrareal language, energy is the outer value, and amplitude is the inner state:

 $$
 E = a^2
 $$

-When adding two waves, the amplitudes add first, as inner values in the ultrareals.
+When adding two waves, the amplitudes add first, as inner states in the ultrareals.
 Two waves of amplitudes $a_1$ and $a_2$ have
 energy: